sclafanf/CSC213.Lab8/README.md

 Complete the TODOs using **functional streams**, compare them to the **imperative versions**, and get a feel for modern, clean Java.

-> Keep it readable.
-Keep it testable.
-And have fun!

-Let’s gooooo! 💥💻

----

-Let me know if you want this exported as a README file or bundled with your starter files!